Saturday, October 11, 2014

 2 tablespoons confectioners’ sugar

-Beat the cream with the vanilla bean paste and the sugar until stiff peaks form.
-I use a hand-held electric mixer and a small metal bowl and beaters (an extra set) that I always keep in my freezer especially for whipping cream.
-You do want the whipped cream to be stable, but be sure not to overbeat the cream or else it will get grainy.
+Beat the cream with the vanilla bean paste and sugar until stiff peaks form.
+I use a hand-held electric mixer with a small metal bowl and beaters (an extra set) that I always keep in the freezer especially for whipping cream.
+You want the whipped cream to be stable, but don’t overbeat it or it will turn grainy.

 No comments: